Rules and Format

 Advanced: One has accumulated more experience and began to master the advanced skills concepts

 Elite: A highly developed skill level.
 One has solid experience and training with the skills and understanding of the advanced concepts.
-One demonstrate proficiency and superior skills level.
+One demonstrates proficiency and superior skills level.
 High consistency in maintaining top placing in the leaderboard.

 Achievement Leaderboard badges will be given to every top 10 competitors when they advance in Leaderboards.